Luke Malaba

-Luke Malaba (born 15 May 1951) is a Zimbabwean judge and the current Chief Justice of Zimbabwe since March 2017.
+Luke Malaba (born 15 May 1951) is a Zimbabwean judge who served as Chief Justice of Zimbabwe from March 2017 until May 2026.
 He was appointed Chief Justice by then-President Robert Mugabe on 27 March 2017.
 However, he had already been serving as acting Chief Justice since 1 March 2017, following Justice Godfrey Chidyausiku‘s retirement.
 Previously, he had served as Deputy Chief Justice.

 Biography

 Luke Malaba was born in Plumtree, Southern Rhodesia on 15 May 1951.
 He attended St. Ignatius College in Chishawasha.
 He received his law degree from the University of Warwick in 1974, and another law degree from the University of Zimbabwe in 1982.
 From 1981 to 1984, he served as a prosecutor in Bulawayo.
 He started his career as a magistrate in 1984 at Masvingo.
 He attained the rank of regional magistrate in 1990.
-He was appointed as a judge of the High Court in 1994, serving until 2001.
+He was appointed as an judge of the High Court in 1994, serving until 2001.
 He was elevated to the Supreme Court in August 2001, and became the country’s first Deputy Chief Justice in 2008.